kadlagRutujaRajendra/Text-To-Image_Generator/README.md

 # Text-To-Image_Generator
-Built a web app to generate AI images from text prompts using the Gemini API.
-Features include user authentication, image editing, prompt-based generation, image history, and like/download options.
+A MERN stack application using the Google Gemini API to generate high-quality images from user-input prompts.
+The platform supports image generation, editing, liking, downloading, and image history with user authentication.